itfinally/RetrofitJs/README.md

 ~~The goal is provide a simple, concise http client in all javascript/typescript environment, ( es6 environment, actually )~~ ( not yet! )

-> Because `babel-plugin-transform-decorators-legacy` not support parameter decorator yet, so that RetrofitJs only working on TypeScript environment for now.
+<strong>Because `babel-plugin-transform-decorators-legacy` not support parameter decorator yet, so that RetrofitJs only working on TypeScript environment for now.</strong>

 let us focus on declare own http interface rather than http details, just like Retrofit did, write less, do more.